Mr-Fluuff/StellarRolesAU/README.md

 You can configure whether the Undertaker can vent while dragging.\
 The Undertaker moves slower when dragging a body, and the kill cooldown does not decrease.\
 \
+**NOTE**
+- Undertaker can kill while dragging a body
+- If there is an Undertaker in the game, there can't be a [Parasite](#parasite).

 ### Game Options
 | Name                         | Description                                                | Valid Value  |
 |------------------------------|------------------------------------------------------------|--------------|
 | Drag Cooldown After Killing  | How long you have to wait before being able to drag a body | 0-15 Seconds
 | Drag Cooldown                | How long you have to wait to do another drag               | 5-30 Seconds
 | Can Vent While Dragging      | Whether you can vent while dragging a body                 | True/False

 ---

 ## Vampire
 ### **Team: Impostors**
-The Vampire is an Impostor, that can bite other player.
+The Vampire is an Impostor, that can bite other player.\
 Bitten players die after a configurable amount of time.\
 \
 **NOTE:**
 - If a bitten player is still alive when a meeting is being called, they die at the start of the meeting.